What You Need to Know About Section 179 for New and Used Heavy Equipment

 Here’s our best explanation of the changes.

-In 2023, bonus depreciation will be reduced to 80%.
-So, if you buy a piece of equipment for $100,000, you can take an $80,000 bonus depreciation deduction in the first year, with the remaining $20,000 being depreciated over the asset's useful life (in this example, seven years).
+In 2024, bonus depreciation will be reduced to 60% (previously this was 80%).
+So, if you buy a piece of equipment for $100,000, you can take a $60,000 bonus depreciation deduction in the first year, with the remaining $40,000 being depreciated over the asset's useful life (in this example, seven years).

-With the phase-down of bonus depreciation, strategically planning your equipment purchases is important.
-If you're considering a significant investment in machinery, doing so in 2023 might be more advantageous tax-wise than waiting until 2024 or later, when the bonus depreciation rate will be lower.
+With the phase-down of bonus depreciation, strategically planning your equipment purchases is essential.
+If you're considering a significant investment in machinery, doing so in 2024 might be more advantageous tax-wise than waiting until 2025 or later, when the bonus depreciation rate will be even lower.

 The reduction in bonus depreciation rates over the next few years will impact how businesses approach equipment investment and tax planning.
 Calculating the most beneficial mix of Section 179 and bonus depreciation deductions for your specific situation will be increasingly important.